Payment Hub

 • ACH transactions are between two financial institutions on the ACH Network, whereas wire transfers are direct point-to-point transfers.

-• A wire transfer is often used for higher-end purchases while ACH transactions are used for everyday things like direct deposit paychecks and bill payments.
+• A wire transfer is often used for higher-end purchases while ACH processing is used for everyday things like direct deposit paychecks and ACH processing for paying bills.

 • ACH transactions can be disputed within five business days for credit transfers or within 60 days for debit transfers.
 Wire transactions, on the other hand, can be difficult or impossible to recall or cancel once the funds have gone through.

-• A wire transfer is completed in real-time (within minutes) while ACH transactions are processed four times a day in batches.
+• A wire transfer is completed in real-time (within minutes) while an ACH transfer are processed four times a day in batches.
 Therefore, a wire transfer can be faster than an ACH payment.

 • ACH processing has more options—credit payments can be processed the same day, the next day, or in 2 days, and debit transfers can be processed same-day or next-day.